 You can do this in one of the following ways:

 If you have lost your share certificate and need a replacement, please call us.
 You will need to fill in a letter of indemnity which we will send to you.
-We may need you to pay a fee which can be paid by debit card if you call us.
-If you do not have a debit card you can send a cheque payable to ‘Link Market Services Ltd’.
+We may need you to pay a fee which can be paid by debit card if you call us on the number below.
+If you do not have a debit card you can send a cheque payable to ‘Link Asset Services’.
 We cannot accept payment by cash, postal order or credit card.
 When we receive the completed letter of indemnity from you, we may need to carry out security and anti-fraud checks.

 If your certificate(s) have been stolen we will need a crime reference number issued by the police.

-For security reasons, we cannot accept a request for a letter of indemnity by email, so we have not made a note on the register to say your certificate is missing.
+For security reasons, we cannot accept a request for a letter of indemnity by email.

 We will cancel the letter of indemnity.
-To do this please put a line through the letter of indemnity and return it to us with a cheque for the cancellation fee made out to ‘Link Market Services Ltd’.
+To do this please put a line through the letter of indemnity and return it to us with a cheque for the cancellation fee made out to ‘Link Asset Services’.

 If you paid for the letter of indemnity using your debit card we will arrange to refund any money owed to you - we will deduct the cancellation fee from the money we refund to you.

 We will then arrange to replace the missing item.
 We may need you to pay a fee which can be paid by debit card by calling us on the number below.
-If you do not have a debit card you can send a cheque payable to ‘Link Market Services Ltd’.
+If you do not have a debit card you can send a cheque payable to ‘Link Asset Services’.
 We cannot accept payment by cash, postal order or credit card.